aoranxu/csce636_facial_expression_recognition/README.md

 ```
 python train.py --train=yes
 ```
-In addition, if you want to train and evaluateL
+In addition, if you want to train and evaluate
 ```
 python train.py --train=yes --evaluate=yes
 ```